helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

 As I understand, Typed Lambda Calculus is the basis of Haskell, so it makes sense to try to understand what something means in Haskell by studying it first in Typed Lambda Calculus.
-For those of you who doesn't know what lambda calculus is, well, here is a micro-introduction (if you know what lambda calculus is, jump ahead to the typed lambda calculus explanation).
+For those of you who don't know what lambda calculus is, well, here is a micro-introduction (if you know what lambda calculus is, jump ahead to the typed lambda calculus explanation).